ttbs1/sicredi-frontend/README.md

 # sicredi-frontend
-frontend challenge from sicredi corporation to test and practice my react.js skills.
+Frontend challenge from sicredi corporation to test and practice my ReactJS skills.
+Bootstrap was only used to scale and position containers.

 ## How to run it locally